numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 Now that you have your initialized parameters, you can pass the input data in a forward direction through the network.
 Each layer accepts the input data, processes it and passes it to the successive layer.
 This process is called `Forward Propagation`.
 You will undertake the following mechanism to implement it:
 - Loading the word embeddings of the input data
-- Passing the embeddings to an LSTM to obtain the output of the final cell
+- Passing the embeddings to an LSTM
+- Perform all the gate mechanisms in every memory block of the LSTM to obtain the final hidden state
-- Passing the final output from the LSTM through a fully connected layer to obtain the probability with which the sequence is positive
+- Passing the final hidden state through a fully connected layer to obtain the probability with which the sequence is positive
-- Storing all the intermediate outputs in a cache to utilize during backpropagation
+- Storing all the calculated values in a cache to utilize during backpropagation

-Define a function to calculate the sigmoid of a matrix
+[Sigmoid](https://d2l.ai/chapter_multilayer-perceptrons/mlp.html?highlight=sigmoid#sigmoid-function) belongs to the family of non-linear activation functions.
+It helps the network to update or forget the data.
+If the sigmoid of a value results in 0, the information is considered forgotten.
+Similarly, the information stays if it is 1.

 ```python
 def sigmoid(x):